karlek/wasabi/README.md

 * Since the orbits reminds me of a circle; it could be possible to unravel the circle and convert them into sine-waves to create tones :D
     - Outer convex hull to get the radius and by extension the amplitude.

-* Test slices instead of fixed size arrays for runtime allocation of iterations and width/height.

 * More than 3 histograms?
     - Doesn't this only make sense with color spaces with more than 3 values such as CMYK?